njanakiev/njanakiev.github.io/til/_posts/2019-04-22-python-shell-commands.md

 > The [subprocess](https://docs.python.org/3/library/subprocess.html#module-subprocess) module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
 See the [Replacing Older Functions with the subprocess Module](https://docs.python.org/3/library/subprocess.html#subprocess-replacements) section in the [subprocess](https://docs.python.org/3/library/subprocess.html#module-subprocess) documentation for some helpful recipes. ([Source](https://docs.python.org/3/library/os.html#os.system))

+The main function you want to keep in mind if you use Python >= 3.5 is [subprocess.run()](https://docs.python.org/3/library/subprocess.html#subprocess.run), but before we get there let's go through the functionality of the `subprocess` module.
 The [subprocess.Popen()](https://docs.python.org/3/library/subprocess.html#subprocess.Popen) class is responsible for the creation and management of the executed process.
 In contrast to the previous functions, this class executes only a single command with arguments as a list.
 This means that you won't be able to [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) commands:

 ```python